ouspg/PrivacyAndSocialEngineering/3.Operating_system_privacy/README.md

 3. Use containers to deploy the service (Docker[^25], Podman [^26] et. al).
 See the Dockers' guide [^25] if you are new to containers.
 `ENTRYPOINT` and `CMD` instructions should be used to launch the site with your configurations.
 4. Take a screenshot of your website from the Onion address.
 Identifier and address should be visible.
-5. Return the screenshot and Dockerfile[^27] or Containerfile [^28], which was used to create the service.
+5. Return the screenshot **and** the Dockerfile[^27] or the Containerfile [^28], which was used to create the service.
 These should be returned to your own repository.

-### Task 3 C) Then answer the questions below:

-1. What happens when you pull out your Tails USB stick, did you try this?

-2. Why do these kinds of operations and services exist?
-Answer at around between 100 and 200 words.

 ---